Tatsuya Uchi

-Tatsuya Uchi (内 竜也, born July 13, 1985 in Kawasaki, Kanagawa) is a Japanese professional baseball pitcher who is currently a free agent.
-He has played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
+Tatsuya Uchi (内 竜也, born July 13, 1985, in Kawasaki, Kanagawa) is a Japanese professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Career

 Chiba Lotte Marines selected Uchi with the first selection in the 2003 NPB draft.

 On June 15, 2004, Uchi made his NPB debut.

 He selected 2018 NPB All-Star game.
 On November 4, 2020, Chiba Lotte announced that Uchi's contract would not be renewed for the 2021 season.

 On December 2, 2020, he become a free agent.